rigvedbhat/Cruxy---ModVerse/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file in the repository for the full license text.